qmk/qmk_firmware/keyboards/splitkb/kyria/keymaps/lw/readme.md

-# Kyria's Default Keymap
+# Kyria's lw Keymap

-Custom keymap for the kyria keyboard.
-It is intended to be used with an *English (US, intl. with dead keys)* (includes the `keymap_us_international.h` header).
+Custom keymap for the [kyria keyboard](https://blog.splitkb.com/blog/introducing-the-kyria).
+It is intended to be used with an *English (US, intl. with dead keys)* keyboard layout (includes the `keymap_us_international.h` header).

+This layout is mainly designed for every day writing and programming.

 The layout implements all accents and symbols found on a **swiss** keyboard.
 It uses Unicode for special characters.
-It makes use of the [Linux built-in IBus Unicode input](https://docs.qmk.fm/#/feature_unicode?id=input-modes).
+It makes use of the [Linux built-in IBus Unicode input](https://docs.qmk.fm/#/feature_unicode?id=input-modes) and relies on [WinCompose](https://github.com/samhocevar/wincompose) for Windows.

 ## Build this keymap
 ```bash